youwol/webpm-client/README.md

     </a>
 </p>

-Javascript library for dynamic dependencies fetching from YouWol's CDN
+Javascript library for dynamic installation of YouWol's CDN libraries.

 ## Installation, Build & Test